IARCbioinfo/SBG-CGC_course2018/README.md

 ```
 You can use the interface to get the precise name of the file you need.

+### Use the R API client to query data and add it to a project

+[This R script](https://github.com/IARCbioinfo/SBG-CGC_course2018/blob/master/demo_code/R/query_data_with_API.r) gives an example of how using the `sevenbridges-r` R package to query data in the CGC platefrom, and copy the resulting files to your project.

 ### Create your docker container

 A good starting point it to run the base container on your machine (`docker run`) and then to interactively install the software you need in the container.
 Keep note of the commands you use and then create a Dockerfile with them.
 Once done try to build from your docker file using `docker build`.
 See the [docker tutorial](/demo_code/docker_demo.md) for more details.